Income-Based Repayment (IBR) takes into consideration your income, family size

 - A copy of your most recent tax return (Form 1040, 1040A or 1040 EZ) must be included

-- If your most recent tax return does not reflect your current financial
+- If your most recent tax return does not reflect your current financial situation, you may submit alternative income documentation.

 How Payments Are Applied: